kevinwd2401/hw00-intro-base/README.md

 ![](cube1.png)
 ![](watermelon.png)

 The vertex shader shifts vertex positions from the center non-uniformly based on dot product with a vector that uses trig functions and u_Time.
 The cube is then made to move with a smooth sliding transition using tan function for all vertices.
-The fragment shader sets the main color of the cube as u_Color and lerps to a second chosen color based on z coordinate and perlin noise.
+The fragment shader sets the main color of the cube as u_Color and lerps to a second chosen color based on z-coordinate and perlin noise.

 Website Demo: https://kevinwd2401.github.io/hw00-intro-base/